TemainfoSoftware/truly-ui/README.md

     $ npm install truly-ui --save
     ```

+2. Because NPM does not install `peerDependencies`, you should manually install the dependencies:

+        ```bash
+        $ npm install string-format ts-md5 object-path --save
+        $ npm install @types/object-path --save-dev
+        ```

-2. Configure styles of used font packages (Icon Packages are already installed when running npm install truly-ui):
+3. Configure styles of used font packages (Icon Packages are already installed when running npm install truly-ui):

     Inside the `angular.json` file add the following paths to the `styles` key